firstbirdtech/api-docs/source/includes/_departments.md

 `GET /v1/companies/{companyId}/departments`

 ## Get a Single Department
-To get a single Department by it’s Id you have to use following request:
+To get a single Department by its Id you have to use following request:

 ### HTTP Request